PP-19 Bizon: Bizon-2

-The Bizon has been continuously modified over its production life and the current model is the Bizon-2, which has AK-style iron sights (an open U-notch rear sight on a tangent with three settings: 50, 100 and 150 m and a semi-shrouded front post), a receiver-mounted side rail adapter for optics and a new slotted flash hider designed to accept a quick-detachable sound suppressor.
+The Bizon has been continuously modified over its production life, and an improved variant is known as the Bizon-2.

+It features an AK-style iron sights (an open U-notch rear sight on a tangent with three settings: 50, 100 and 150 m and a semi-shrouded front post), a receiver-mounted side rail adapter for optics and a new slotted flash hider designed to accept a quick-detachable sound suppressor.

 The Bizon-2 is made in several variants to increase the product's commercial appeal and demonstrate its versatility; it is offered in 8 different configurations:

-Bizon-2-01: Chambered for the NATO-standard 9×19mm Parabellum cartridge using a modified helical magazine with a 53-round capacity.

-Bizon-2-02: Chambered in the .380 ACP (9×17mm Short) pistol round (64-round helical magazine capacity).

-Bizon-2-03: 9×18mm Makarov variant with an integral sound suppressor.

-Bizon-2-04: 9×18mm Makarov semi-automatic carbine model.

-Bizon-2-05: 9×19mm Parabellum semi-automatic only model.

-Bizon-2-06: Semi-automatic only carbine version in .380 ACP (9×17mm Short).

-Bizon-2-07: Select-fire model chambered in 7.62×25mm Tokarev.
-This model uses a conventional staggered-column 35-round steel box magazine.

 Bizon-3

 A variant known as the Bizon-3 was also developed and features a flip-up rear peep sight moved further to the rear on the receiver cover and a stock that folds up and over the receiver to lock into a spring-loaded latch on the receiver top cover.

 The weapon's barrel has an adapter for several types of muzzle devices.
 These are selected by the operator depending on the weapon's tactical employment and include sound suppressors, muzzle brakes, compensators, and flash hiders.

+Derivatives

 Vityaz-SN

-The Vityaz-SN is a 9×19mm submachine gun, engineered directly from the Bizon.
-The Vityaz entered Russian service in 2005, and continues to be the country's standard issue submachine gun for all military and police forces.
+A further evolution of the PP-19 Bizon.
+The Vityaz-SN is chambered in 9×19mm Parabellum, it entered Russian service in 2005, and continues to be the country's standard issue submachine gun for all military and police forces.

+PPK-20

+A subcompact, further modernisation of the PP-19-01 Vityaz-SN.

 SN9P

+Vietnamese 9×19mm Bizon clone manufactured by the Z111 Factory of the Vietnam General Department of Defense Industry.

-The SN9P is a Vietnamese variant of PP–19 Bizon featuring modifications such as a Galil-style stock to suit local conditions, with limited use by Special Forces units.
+The SN9P features modifications such as a Galil-style stock to suit local conditions, with limited use by Special Forces units.

+SN7P

+Vietnamese Bizon clone chambered for 7.62x25mm, also manufactured by the Z111 Factory.

+Service

+The Bizon is issued to armed response units of the Federal Security Service (FSB) and Ministry of Justice in Russia.

+It was used in combat operations against separatists in the North Caucasus region, namely Chechnya and Dagestan.

+The Bizon has been largely replaced by the PP-19-01 Vityaz in Russian service, which was developed directly from the design of the Bizon, due to reliability issues with the helical magazine.